Intro to Writing

 ISBN-10 : 032162592 ISBN-13 : 978-0321625922

 Course Description: While this is intended as a college prep course, it will also serve as an introduction to the discipline of physics.
-We will be be learning/ reviewing basic trig functions, exploring acceleration and velocity, one and two dimensional motion and the problems associated with each.
-The final unit will consist of exploration in momentum then energy (all types) and a deeper introduction to electricity, circuits and magnetism.
-Completion of this course should adequately prepare you for College Physics I.
+We will be learning/reviewing basic trig functions, exploring acceleration and velocity, one and two dimensional motion and the problems associated with each.
+The final unit will consist of exploration in momentum then energy of all types and a deeper introduction to electricity, circuits and magnetism.
+Completion of this course should adequately prepare you for College Physics I

 Anatomy & Physiology